-The certificates are an option for students- they are not a requirement to graduate.
+The certificates are an option for students and not a requirement to graduate.
 The graduation requirement is that all students have 6 credit hours of nursing electives, but students do not have to complete a specific nursing certificate.
 NURS 4715 is a corequisite with these electives to obtain a certificate.

 1. Public Health:

 a.
 Nursing 4381 (Fall 2020-St. FX): This course will be taught out of ST. FX.
 Public Health Nursing: This course provides an opportunity for students to advance their introductory knowledge of public health nursing principles, roles, and functions.
 Public health nursing integrates knowledge from public health and nursing science to promote, protect, improve and restore the health of populations.
 The focus will be on advancing their understanding and application of population health, priority setting and planning approaches, partnerships, public policy literacy and health equity.

 2. Acute and Critical Care:

 a.
-Nursing 4471 (Fall 2019): Emergency Preparedness: A Nursing Perspective: This course focuses on preparation of future nurses for various hazards using an "all hazards" approach.
+Nursing 4471 (Summer 2020/Fall 2020): Emergency Preparedness: A Nursing Perspective: This course focuses on preparation of future nurses for various hazards using an "all hazards" approach.
 Local, provincial and national disaster response systems, in the event of a mass casualty, are explored, and the ability to care for victims and responders of all types of hazards is emphasized.

 b.
-Nursing 4472 (Winter 2020): Acute and Critical Care Nursing: With the focus on acute and critical care nursing in the intensive care and emergency room areas, students will further develop, critically analyze and apply knowledge gained in previous courses with a focus on the management of critically ill clients.
+Nursing 4472 (Fall 2020/Winter 2021): Acute and Critical Care Nursing: With the focus on acute and critical care nursing in the intensive care and emergency room areas, students will further develop, critically analyze and apply knowledge gained in previous courses with a focus on the management of critically ill clients.
 Emphasis includes working with clients across the lifespan and inter-professional relationships within specialty practice.